jialez0/trustee/docs/kbs_attestation_protocol.md

 | `iat` | Issuing time    | Seconds since the epoch | `180322235959`       |
 | `iss` | Issuer          | KBS URL                 | `https://my-kbs.io/` |

-The custom claims set must include the attestation results from Attestation-Service, which include the TCB status and measurements.
+The custom claims set must include the attestation result from the `Attestation Service`, which include the TCB status and measurements.

-The custom claims set can also include the `tee-pubkey` name.
-This name refers to the HW-TEE's public key sent by the KBC along with the attestation evidence, which is valid within the validity period of the token.
+The custom claims set can also include a `tee-pubkey` claim.
+This claim refers to the HW-TEE's public key sent by the KBC along with the attestation evidence, which is valid within the validity period of the token.

-When the KBC uses this token to request resources or services from a rely party service API, then the rely party service can use this public key to encrypt the symmetric key used to encrypt the output payload.
+When the KBC uses this token to request resources or services from a relying party service API, then the symmetric key used to encrypt the output payload can be wrapped with the provided `tee-pubkey`.

 ##### Signature